apache/drill/_docs/odbc-jdbc-interfaces/using-odbc-on-windows/010-installing-the-driver-on-windows.md

   2. When the installation completes, press any key to continue.
 For example, you can press the SPACEBAR key.

 If the installation of the TDC file fails, this is likely due to your Tableau repository being in location other than the default one.
 In this case, manually copy the My Tableau Repository to C:\Users\<user>\Documents\My Tableau Repository.
+Repeat the procedure to install the MapRDrillODBC.TDC file manually.

 #### What's Next?
 Go to [Step 2.
 Configure ODBC Connections to Drill Data Sources]({{ site.baseurl }}/docs/configuring-connections-on-windows).